Recording Meetings and Podcasts

 Conversations that Make a Difference

-Here are my basic instructions for conducting a difficult, stressful, or frightening conversation in a way that will create new possibilities for relationship and action.
+Here is my 12 Step Program for conducting a difficult, stressful, or frightening conversation in a way that will create new possibilities for relationship and action.

 1. Get yourself centered.